...

 1. Hello Beni

-The money is transferred to a CHF account and True Wealth then makes the necessary currency exchange for you.
-Transferwise I personally also use, but you should note that institutions due to special regulation and / or higher tranches, usually always receive more favorable exchange rates than we as private individuals.
-In this respect, you can use True Wealth's "care package" and let them do the work for you.
+The money is transferred to a CHF account and True Wealth then carries out any necessary currency exchange for you.
+I personally also use Transferwise, but it should be noted that institutions generally always receive more favourable exchange rates than we do as private individuals due to special regulation and/or higher tranches.
+In this respect, you can use the "care package" with True Wealth and let them do the work for you.

 Of course, Swissquote offers a completely different degree of flexibility/opportunities.
 But it becomes much more complex and risky.
 Personally, I use TW for the passive ETF core of my portfolio and use SW for the satellites (see Core Satellite Strategy) or individual trades.